-Common core curriculum and stringent standardized testing have become two of the most widely discussed topics in education today.
+Common core curriculum and stringent standardized testing have become two of the most widely discussed topics in education today (besides masking and other safety issues).
 Standardized tests are indeed important, but for pre-assessment evaluation, to see what needs to be done; not for post-learning assessment to see how well students are achieving.
 Why?
 Every child is different, with different gifts and talents, as well as different learning abilities, different skillsets in different subjects, and different “kick-in” times.
 We’ve all heard anecdotes about the student who was particularly average in school, and just gets through college, then blossoms in graduate school when he or she can focus on topics that are of importance to them, rather than the “well-rounded” person that public education and a liberal arts curriculum attempts to form.

 Perhaps a common core curriculum is a good idea.
 It’s a fundamental set of skills that students should know in order to be able to function in society and form a strong foundation to scaffold higher learning skillsets.
 In that respect, balancing a checkbook and other financial literacy constructs should be included in that compendium, rather than teaching new ways to add numbers faster.
 Here’s an idea – do it the old – old – old way: 235 + 627 = 200 + 600 (800) and 30 + 20 (50) and 5 + 7 (12).
 That’s 800 + 50 + 12 = 862.
 There are many ways to get to the answer, just as their are individual talents in every child.
 If educators are supposed to teach to the learning style that is most productive for the student, then that’s not standardization.

 Anyone see a pattern of oxymoronic policy here?